 - 1. Demonstrate mastery of advanced knowledge of essential business theories and practices. - 2.
 Evaluate the complex environment in which businesses operate with an awareness of interdependencies, tasks, consequences and diverse stakeholder perspectives. - 3.
 Formulate statements of business problems or opportunities to facilitate insightful dialogue and critical thinking. - 4.
 Generate solutions to complex business problems or opportunities through critical, creative, and systems thinking and apply appropriate theories, concepts, tools, skills, practices, and research. - 5.
-Make decisions, and action plans within a business context that are effective, well-reasoned, ethical, and socially responsible.
+Make decisions, and action plans within a business context that are effective, well reasoned, ethical, and socially responsible.

 Note: These are prerequisite hours and therefore not included in hours required for graduation.
+Note: There are two options to satisfying the Prerequisite Sequence.